-Bilateral agricultural trade between Brazil and the United States reached US\$ 5.4 billion in 2015, down 7 percent from the previous year.
-Brazil exported to the United States US\$ 4.5 billion of agricultural commodities and food products and imported US\$ 953 million.
-U.S. agricultural exports to Brazil are primarily commodities, such as wheat, required to meet local shortfalls, while consumer products account for nearly 20 percent.
-Post forecasts a small increase in U.S. exports of agricultural products to Brazil in 2016 due to shortfalls in wheat and corn production.
-On the other side, Brazilian exports of agricultural products to the United States are expected to decrease in 2016, mostly due to the valuation of the Brazilian currency.
+Bilateral agricultural trade between Brazil and the United States reached a record of US\$ 6.3 billion in 2016, up 1 percent from the previous year.
+Brazil exported to the United States US\$ 4.7 billion of agricultural commodities and food products and imported US\$ 1.6 billion.
+U.S. agricultural exports to Brazil are primarily commodities, such as wheat and cotton, required to meet local shortfalls, while consumer products account for nearly 20 percent of exports.
+However, in the past two years ethanol exports to Brazil began to increase substantially.
+For 2017, Post estimates a major increase in U.S. exports of agricultural products to Brazil by 17 percent due mostly to an increase of ethanol exports of over 100 percent, while Brazilian exports of agricultural products to the United States are expected to increase by only 2 percent.